Employees look to leadership to guide them on how to engage in the correct behaviour

 They don't know who to contact

-Something else to note is that employees who participate in wrongdoing, approved by management, tend to take their actions outside the organization in a kind of revenge against the organization.
-They do this because they feel they aren't getting feedback or compensation that they deserve from management.
-A negative working environment can increase the risk of fraud.
-So now the situation changes from defrauding clients, to defrauding the organization for personal gain.
+Something else to note is that employees who participate in wrongdoing approved by management, tend to take their actions outside the organization if they feel they aren't getting feedback or compensation they believe they deserve.
+A negative workplace culture can increase the risk of fraud.
+So now the situation can shift from defrauding clients, to defrauding the organization for personal gain.

-Once employees start travelling down this path, there's seemingly no way to hit the brakes, and the wrongdoing escalates.
+Once employees start accelerating their fraudulent actions, it become harder to hit the brakes, and the wrongdoing will only escalate.

-It's also important that organization implement or create a place where employees can come forward and report any wrongdoing they see.
-Employees need to know that when they see wrongdoing, those unethical actions affect everyone negatively in the organization.
-And for those who do uphold integrity when going about their daily business in the organization, it's important to reward that positive behaviour.
+Implementing an ethics hotline where employees can come forward and report any wrongdoing they see helps to build trust and a more positive work environment.
+Employees need to know that when they see wrongdoing, those unethical actions negatively affect everyone in the organization.
+And for those who do live by the organization's ethical playbook, let them know how valued they are.